tyler71/groupby/Readme.md

 # **groupby**

-*groupby* is a dedicated tool for grouping files by their properties.
+*groupby* is a tool for grouping files by their properties.

 ## Features
 * Simple to use: `groupy` will return grouped results in current directory
-* Predefined filters or use your own
+* Builtin or shell filters
 * Supports similar GNU Parallel notation
 * Execute commands on each grouped file
 * Ignore or prefer specific directories or files